deta/space-docs/src/pages/docs/en/basics/data.md

 	    dev: "nodemon index.js"
 ```

 The specified command should start your program or server in development mode.
 Follow the instructions of the framework you are using.
-Learn more about developing a Space app locally in the [Micro basics](/docs/en/basics/micros#local-development).
+Learn more about developing a Space app locally in our [guide](/docs/en/basics/local).

 If your program is started using the `space dev` command, the Base & Drive SDKs should work out of the box without further setup.